fbpx

 What is Sinusitis?

 Sinusitis is an infection or inflammation of the sinuses.
-At optimal health, your sinus cavities that surround our eyes are normally filled with air.
+At optimal health, your sinus cavities are normally filled with air.
 Secondary to allergies, bacterial infection, or anatomical issues such as a deviated septum, the natural sinus outflow tracts can become obstructed.
 The sinuses will become backed up with pressure and fluid and will produce many symptoms such as the following:

 • Facial pressure